 Before we proceed with the steps involved in transferring Chase Ultimate Rewards points to British Airways, we must understand the difference between no-annual-fee cashback cards and premium Chase cards.

-The table below illustrates which category each card belongs to.
+The table below illustrates which category each card belongs in.

 To soften the blow of the steep annual fees on Chase’s premium cards, the bank provides additional benefits to premium cardholders that are not available to those who only have no-annual-fee cards.